 Both dandruff and lice can cause scalp itching and small flakes or specks in your hair - but the similarities end there.

 Dandruff is the flaking that results from irritation of your scalp.
-Your flakes and irritation may be linked to seborrheic dermatitis, psoriasis, dry scalp, and other conditions.
+Dandruff symptoms may be linked to seborrheic dermatitis, psoriasis, dry scalp, and other skin conditions.
 These flakes are often visible in your hair or on your shoulders.
 It’s most common on your scalp, but dandruff can also crop up in your eyebrows, or anywhere on your body with hair.
 Dandruff is completely harmless.

 The science of dandruff isn’t fully understood, but it seems to be related to the presence of Malassezia.
 Malassezia is a type of yeast that lives on your scalp and consumes skin oil.
 This can cause irritation and skin overgrowth in some people.
 Those skin cells then flake off in large clusters, causing the familiar dandruff flakes.

 Both dandruff and lice can cause scalp itching and small flakes or specks in your hair - but the similarities end there.
-Here are three key differences Both dandruff and lice can cause scalp itching and small flakes or specks in your hair - but the similarities end there.
-Here are three key differences to look for if you’re trying to determine whether you have dandruff or lice:
+Here are three key differences Both dandruff and lice can cause scalp itching and small, white flakes or specks in your hair - but the similarities end there.
+Here are three key differences to look for if you’re trying to determine whether you have dandruff or lice symptoms:

 Dandruff vs. Lice: Fast Facts

 Tan, yellow, or brown specks

 Hair lice are easy to treat with special, medicated shampoos.
 These shampoos are available over-the-counter, and usually contain Permethrin - a compound that kills lice but is safe for humans.